egonos/Introduction-to-Machine-Learning-Interviews-Book-Solutions/Chapter 7 Answers.md

 Male otherwise

 The decision pattern is too simple meaning it makes lots of errors.
-However at least the model is consistent in it's decisions.
+However at least the model is consistent on it's decisions.

 Model: Unpruned Decision Tree